 We have short- and long-term liabilities in relation to the Fox River environmental matter that may require future cash payments.
 We also have product warranties and several guarantees to third parties that may affect future cash flow.
-These "Commitments and Contingencies" are not included in the table of obligations shown above, and are described in detail in Note 11 of Notes to Consolidated Financial Statements.
+These items are not included in the table of obligations shown above, and are described in detail in Note 11 of Notes to Consolidated Financial Statements, "Commitments and Contingencies."

 Our U.S. and international employee benefit plans, which are described in Note 9 of Notes to Consolidated Financial Statements, "Employee Benefit Plans," could require significant future cash payments.
-The unfunded status of NCR's U.S. retirement plans increased to \$274 million in 2005 from \$178 million in 2004.
-The increase is attributable to an increase in benefit obligations resulting from the reduction in the discount rate used to calculate the present value of future pension liabilities and the use of updated mortality tables, which was partially offset by a better than estimated return on pension assets.
-The unfunded status of our international retirement plans decreased from \$281 million to \$184 million.
-Asset returns, Company contributions and foreign currency translation adjustments contributed positively, but were partially offset by increases in our benefit obligations due to reductions in our discount rate assumptions and additional benefit accruals.
-The Company did not make any contributions to its U.S. qualified pension plan in 2005, and we do not expect to be required to make any contributions in 2006.
-Several legislative changes were recently proposed that would impact our U.S. pension plans, if adopted.
-These proposals would alter the manner in which liabilities and asset values are determined for the purpose of calculating required pension contributions and the timing and manner in which required contributions to under-funded pension plans would be made.
-The proposals are being discussed and debated; however, many details need to be specified, and the proposals then would have to be approved by the U.S. Congress.
-The funding requirements for our U.S. pension plan could be significantly affected by these proposed changes, if they are adopted.
-Contributions to international and executive pension plans are expected to increase from \$110 million in 2005 to approximately \$130 million in 2006.
+The funded status of NCR's U.S. retirement plans improved from an under-funded position of \$274 million in 2005 to an over-funded position of \$95 million in 2006.
+The increase is attributable to a decrease in expected benefit obligations resulting from an increase in the discount rate used to calculate the present value of future pension liabilities, the change to cease future benefit accruals in these plans and strong pension asset returns.
+The funded status of our international retirement plans also improved from an under-funded position of \$184 million in 2005 to an over-funded position of \$39 million in 2006.
+Asset returns, Company contributions and increases in many of our discount rate assumptions all contributed positively to the improvement.
+The Company did not make any contributions to its U.S. qualified pension plan in 2006, and we do not expect to be required to make any contributions in 2007.
+During 2006 a new law was enacted in the U.S. that could impact the funding requirements for our U.S. pension plan in future years.
+This legislation altered the manner in which liabilities and asset values are determined for the purpose of calculating required pension contributions and the timing and manner in which required contributions to under-funded pension plans would be made.
+Contributions to international and executive pension plans are expected to decrease from \$115 million in 2006 to approximately \$110 million in 2007.

-In October 2004, the Company replaced a \$200 million 364-day unsecured credit facility with a \$200 million five-year unsecured credit facility with a syndicate of financial institutions.
-In addition to the \$200 million facility, the Company has a \$400 million, five-year unsecured revolving credit facility that the Company entered into in October 2001.
-The credit facilities contain certain representations and warranties; conditions; affirmative, negative and financial covenants; and events of default customary for such facilities.
-Interest rates charged on borrowings outstanding under the credit facilities are based on prevailing market rates.
-No amounts were outstanding under the facilities at December 31, 2005 and 2004.
+In March 2006, the Company replaced a \$400 million, five-year unsecured revolving credit facility and a \$200 million, five-year unsecured revolving credit facility.
+This replacement credit facility contains certain representations and warranties; conditions; affirmative, negative and financial covenants; and events of default customary for such facilities.
+Interest rates charged on borrowings outstanding under the credit facility are based on prevailing market rates.
+No amount was outstanding under the facility at December 31, 2006.

-Our cash, cash equivalents and short-term investments totaled \$810 million as of December 31, 2005.
+Our cash and cash equivalents totaled \$947 million as of December 31, 2006.
 We believe our cash flows from operations, the credit facilities (existing or future arrangements), and other short- and long-term debt financing, will be sufficient to satisfy our future working capital, research and development activities, capital expenditures, pension contributions and other financing requirements for the foreseeable future.
-Our ability to generate positive cash flows from operations is dependent on general economic conditions, competitive pressures, and other business and risk factors described below in "Factors That May Affect Future Results."
+Our ability to generate positive cash flows from operations is dependent on general economic conditions, competitive pressures, and other business and risk factors described in Item 1A of this Report.
 If we are unable to generate sufficient cash flows from operations, or otherwise comply with the terms of our credit facilities and senior notes, we may be required to refinance all or a portion of our existing debt or seek additional financing alternatives.